-Rabies immunizations can be billed to insurance, however an individual should check with their carrier regarding whether it will be covered.
-Each insurance carrier and plan will be slightly different.
-Providing the insurance carrier with this Rabies Prevention and Mitigation Plan and vaccination requirement of the program can be helpful.
+Rabies immunizations can be billed to insurance but the student needs to check with their carrier as to whether it would be covered.
+Each insurance carrier and plan will be slightly different so that is something to be aware of.
+Providing the insurance carrier with this Rabies Prevention Plan and vaccination requirement of the program can be helpful.

-If financial hardship is preventing a student from receiving the rabies vaccination, the Veterinary Technology Department occasionally has temporary employment opportunities available for students to work in the Animal Holding Facility over holidays and breaks providing care of previously vaccinated mammals.
-See the VT Office Manager for details.
+If financial hardship is preventing you from receiving the rabies vaccination, the Veterinary Technology Department can sometimes hire you as an temporary employee to work in the Animal Holding Facility over holidays and breaks providing care of the previously vaccinated animals.
+See the VT Office Manager for details